 Welcome to the Panther family!
 We’re excited that you’ll be attending UWM and becoming part of the Atmospheric Science major!
 On this page, you’ll find some helpful information for getting off on the right foot from your first day on campus.

 You’ve committed to UWM – congratulations!
 If you did not submit your ACT or SAT scores to UWM, or if you want to try to place into a higher English or Math level than your ACT or SAT scores would indicate, one of the first things you need to do is to sign up for and complete Placement Tests in English and Math.
 These tests determine the courses in each of these subject areas for which you will be able to register at New Student Orientation.
-The Math and Chemistry placement tests are particularly important for the Atmospheric Science major; if you can achieve Math Placement Level B or higher and a Chemistry placement test score of 1, you’ll be on track to enter straight into our Four-Year Plan.
+The Math placement test is particularly important for the Atmospheric Science major; if you can achieve Math Placement Level 30 or higher, you’ll be on track to enter straight into our Four-Year Plan.
 If not, not to worry – please contact us and we’ll design a custom plan for you!

 New Student Orientation

 From the moment you move in to the dorms in late August, you’re at home here at UWM!
 The best way to set yourself up for lasting success is to get involved, and we’ve got several ways in which you can do so once you’ve arrived on campus.
 We have two student-led clubs, the Atmospheric Science Club and brand-new The Climate Consensus, and each will hold their first meeting shortly after the semester begins.
 We also have a professional club that meets on campus, the Greater Milwaukee Chapter of the American Meteorological Society, which typically meets early in the semester as well.
 You’re welcome to attend any or all of these meetings!
 Our Innovative Weather program also typically holds a pre-internship over the course of several weeks from September to October that’s open to all interested students, including new freshmen.
 You can even become involved with faculty-led undergraduate research as early as your first semester on campus!
 Plus, there are many more clubs and organizations available across campus.